microsoft/jupyter-Kqlmagic/README.md

 ## Load

-To load the Kqlmagic extension, run in jupyter cell:
+To load the Kqlmagic extension, run in notebook cell:

-`%reload_ext Kqlmagic`
+`In [ ]: %reload_ext Kqlmagic`

 ## Authentication methods: